jlicht/librarycloud/README.md

 Prerequisites:
 Download and install java 7.
 Be sure to set your JAVA_HOME environment variable.
-Download and intsall a servlet container such as tomcat 7 (http://tomcat.apache.org/download-70.cgi)
+Download and install a servlet container such as tomcat 7 (http://tomcat.apache.org/download-70.cgi)

 Build and Deploy: